samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 If you don't know what Redux is (or how it works), here it goes a brief explanation around it:

 > In Redux, the state is managed in a central place.
 What this means is that you have just one object which stores the current state of your whole application.
-If, at any point, you want to update this state, you need to `dispatch` an `action` to a function known as `reducer`.
+If at any point, you want to update this state, you need to `dispatch` an `action` to a function known as `reducer`.
 This `reducer` is responsible for understanding the `action` and generating a new state based on the action `type` and `data`.

 ### Creating a Reducer with NgRx Store